 Article 229 of the Spanish Corporate Enterprises Act and Articles 24 and 25 of the Regulations of the Board of Directors require directors to communicate to the Board of Directors any conflict, whether direct or indirect, they may encounter between their interests and those of the Company.
-In addition, in the case of conflict of interests, the affected director should refrain from intervening in the discussion and voting of the decisions and resolutions causing such conflict.
+Furthermore, in the event of a conflict, the affected Administrator must refrain from intervening in the deliberation.

+and voting of the decisions and resolutions causing such conflicts.
 Any conflict of interest should be mentioned in the Notes to the Financial Statements.
 The Board Regulations also regulate in detail the obligations of non-competition and avoidance of conflicts of interest, and establish a series of prohibited conducts for directors, as well as the consequences that might arise in the event of non-compliance.
 Article 18 of the Regulations of the Board of Directors expressly states that directors shall tender their resignation to the Board and then effectively resign, if the Board sees fit, if they encounter a conflict of interest and breach the duties of disclosure and abstention or where they breach the non-compete obligation.
+All this without prejudice to the regime applicable to related-party transactions that has been explained in section D.1 above.